izzatredza/interactive_people_table/README.md

 Interactive People Table

-A clean, interactive data table application built to display and manage user information.
+A clean, and fun way to play with data

 🚀 Overview

-This project was developed to provide an intuitive interface for viewing and interacting with structured data.
-Whether for administrative dashboards or data management tasks, this project focuses on providing a responsive and user-friendly experience.
+This project was developed to use the data in a fun way graphically by **changing the shape of the data** overview with a single click

 🛠️ Technologies Used

     Frontend: HTML/CSS/JS